-The high-temperature binder grade refers to the high-temperature grade of the virgin asphalt binder used to produce the mixture.
+2. The high-temperature binder grade refers to the high-temperature grade of the virgin asphalt binder used to produce the mixture.

+3. The surface of the uncompacted mat must be measured using a handheld thermal camera or infrared thermometer.

-- 2. Segregation profiles are required in areas with moderate and severe thermal segregation as described in Section 3077.4.7.3.1.3. - 3.
-Minimum uncompacted mat temperature requiring a segregation profile may be reduced 10°F if using a chemical WMA additive as a compaction aid. - 4.
-When using WMA, the minimum uncompacted mat temperature requiring a segregation profile is 215°F.
+Min uncompacted mat temperature requiring a segregation profile may be reduced 20°F 4. if using a chemical WMA additive as a compaction aid, MTD with remixing capabilities, or paver hopper insert with remixing capabilities.

+5. When using WMA, the Min uncompacted mat temperature requiring a segregation profile is 215°F.

-Provide the Engineer with the density profile of every sublot in the lot within one working day of the completion of each lot.
-Report the results of each density profile in accordance with Section 3077.4.2., "Reporting and Responsibilities."
+Provide the Engineer with the density profile of every sublot in the lot within 1 working day of the completion of each lot.
+Report the results of each density profile in accordance with Section 344.4.2., "Reporting and Responsibilities."

-The density profile is considered failing if it exceeds the tolerances in Table 19.
-No production or placement payment adjustments greater than 1.000 will be paid for any sublot that contains a failing density profile.
-When a hand-held thermal camera is used instead of a thermal imaging system, the Engineer will measure the density profile at least once per project.
+The density profile is considered failing if it exceeds the tolerances shown in Table 18.
+When a thermal imaging system is not used, the Engineer will measure the density profile at least once per project.
 The Engineer's density profile results will be used when available.
-The Engineer may require the Contractor to remove and replace the area in question if the area fails the density profile and has surface irregularities as defined in Section 3077.4.9.3.3.5., "Irregularities."
+The Engineer may require the Contractor to remove and replace the area in question if the area fails the density profile and has surface irregularities as defined in Section 344.4.9.3.3.6., "Irregularities."
 The sublot in question may receive a production and placement payment adjustment greater than 1.000, if applicable, when the defective material is successfully removed and replaced.